section-engineering-education/engineering-education/content/articles/golang-for-the-internet-of-things-projects/index.md

 status: publish
 published: true
 url: /golang-for-the-internet-of-things-projects/
-title: Is Golang A Good Fit for the Internet of Things Projects?
+title: Is Golang a Good Fit for the Internet of Things Projects?
-description: This article will look at Golang, its perks, and drawbacks for IoT solutions.
+description: This article will look at Golang its perks, and drawbacks for IoT solutions.
 It will also dig deeper into how Go and JavaScript compare when writing IoT projects.
 author: nelly-atieno
-date: 2022-02-18T00:00:00-10:00
+date: 2022-02-27T00:00:00-13:00
-topics: [Containers]
+topics: []
 excerpt_separator: <!--more-->
 images: